cerndb/spark-dashboard/README.md

 --conf spark.executor.processTreeMetrics.enabled=true
 ```

-**3. Visualize the metrics using a Grafana dashboard**
+#### 3. Visualize the metrics using a Grafana dashboard
+The dashboard provides visualization of the collected metrics:
+  - Summary of key metrics, as Run Time, CPU Time, I/O, Shuffle, number of tasks, and more.
+  - Timeseries graphs for the metrics collected by Spark.

+How to use:
   - Point your browser to `http://localhost:3000` (edit `locahost` to point to your Grafana, as relevant)
   - Credentials: use the defaults for the first login (user: admin, password: admin)
   - Use the default dashboard bundled with the container (**Spark_Perf_Dashboard_v04_promQL**) and select the username,
     applicationId and time range to display (default is last 5 minutes).

+Notes:
-    - Note: you will need a running Spark application configured to use the dashboard to be able to select an application
+  - you will need a running Spark application configured to use the dashboard as detailed in point 1. and 2.
-    and display the metrics.
+    to be able to select an application and display the metrics.
-    - For testing, you can create some load using [TPCDS_PySpark](https://github.com/LucaCanali/Miscellaneous/tree/master/Performance_Testing/TPCDS_PySpark)
+  - For testing purposes, you can create load on Spark by using [TPCDS_PySpark](https://github.com/LucaCanali/Miscellaneous/tree/master/Performance_Testing/TPCDS_PySpark)
     a TPC-DS workload generator written in Python and designed to run at scale using Apache Spark.

 ### Extended Spark dashboard
-An extended Spark dashboard is available to collect and visualize OS and storage data.
+An extended Spark dashboard pipeline is available to collect and visualize OS and storage data.
 This utilizes [Spark Plugins](https://github.com/cerndb/SparkPlugins) to collect the extended
 metrics.
 The metrics are collected and stored in the same VictoriaMetrics database as the Spark metrics.

+- The extended Spark dashboard has three additional groups of graphs compared to the "standard" SPark Dashboard:
+    - **CGroup Metrics**
+      - Relevant when running Spark on Kubernetes, as it uses CGroup instrumentation)
+    - **Cloud Storage**
+      - Relevant when using Spark with block storage: S3A, GZ, WASB, and cloud storage in general
+    - **HDFS Advanced Statistics**
+      - Provides additional metrics related to HDFS use, relevant when using Spark with HDFS

 - Configuration:
   - Add the following to the Spark configuration:
     `--conf ch.cern.sparkmeasure:spark-plugins_2.12:0.3`
     `--conf spark.plugins=ch.cern.HDFSMetrics,ch.cern.CgroupMetrics,ch.cern.CloudFSMetrics`

 - Use the extended dashboard
   -  Manually select the dashboard **Spark_Perf_Dashboard_v04_PromQL_with_SparkPlugins**
   - The dashboard includes additional graphs for OS and storage metrics.
-  - Three new tabs are available:
-    - **CGroup Metrics** (use with Spark running on Kubernetes)
-    - **Cloud Storage** (use with S3A, GZ, WASB, and cloud storage in general)
-    - **HDFS Advanced** Statistics (use with HDFS)

 ---
 ### Examples and getting started with Spark Performance dashboards: